wp-plugins/robo-gallery/readme.txt

 = How to customize hover effect? =

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover

+= Is it possible to create direct link on the front end to the gallery? =

+Yes, you can use generated direct link inside particular gallery settings

 = How to generate shortcode for Wordpress page, post or widget? =